 MEIC plays a key role in supporting federal, state, and local policies that promote clean energy.
 At the state level, MEIC leads the effort to pass policies that help expand clean, affordable, reliable and efficient energy solutions for Montana.
-Montana policies on clean energy include: Renewable Energy Standard, Net Metering Law, Energy-efficient Building Codes, Universal System Benefits Charge, Clean Energy Tax Incentives/Loans
+State policies on clean energy include: Renewable Energy Standard, Net Metering Law, Energy-Efficient Building Codes, Universal System Benefits Charge, and Clean Energy Tax Incentives/Loans

 Federal Climate Policies

 MEIC also advocates for comprehensive climate legislation at the federal level.
 Placing a price on carbon is essential to reduce the United State’s greenhouse gas emissions.
 MEIC does not support climate legislation with the complicated “cap and trade” framework because it only benefits polluters and will not result in meaningful reductions in greenhouse gas emissions.

 Instead, MEIC supports climate legislation based on a “cap and dividend” model.
 Most recently MEIC advocated for the CLEAR Act—a “cap and dividend” bill introduced in Congress in 2010.

 In 2005 the Montana legislature passed a Renewable Energy Standard.
 The law, officially called the Renewable Power Production and Rural Economic Development Act, directs the state’s investor-owned utilities (IOU’s) to incorporate an increasing amount of renewable energy into their mix of electricity resources, according to the following schedule:

 - by 2010 — 10%, including 50 megawatts of power from small, locally owned projects

 - by 2015 — 15%, including 75 megawatts of power from small, locally owned projects